kokoshine34/docker_Compose_Vault_Nginxlb/README.md

 ## 📦 What's Included

 - `vault-server1`, `vault-server2`, `vault-server3`: Vault nodes running in HA mode with Raft storage
-- `nginx-lb`: Load balancer routing client traffic to the Vault leader using `/v1/sys/health`
+- `vault-nginx`: Load balancer routing client traffic to the Vault leader using `/v1/sys/health`
 - Persistent volume mappings for Vault data, logs, and config
 - A custom NGINX config that detects the active Vault leader via health checks